- Central Region Prisons

 Visitors must schedule visits by telephone by calling (919) 934-0549, Monday thru Thursday, from 8:30 a.m. to 4 p.m., Appointment requests for Sunday and Monday will not be made after 2:00 p.m. of the preceding Thursday.
 Visits must be scheduled no later than three (3) days in advance and not more than two (2) weeks in advance.
 Appointments for visits will not be taken by phone on Sunday.

 No visits will be scheduled on holidays.

-A Visitation Appointment Request form may be completed during visitation to request a future visit with an inmate.
+For visitors that are already approved on the inmate's visitation list a Visitation Appointment Request form may be completed during visitation to request a future visit with an inmate.
 The form must be completed legibly and in its entirety and must be submitted to the visitation officer within the first 15 minutes of an ongoing visit.
 The visitor will be notified before leaving visitation whether the request is approved or disapproved.

-Visiting Schedule For Inmate in Regular Population:
+Visiting Schedule for Inmates in Regular Population:

 Monday thru Thursday